Skip to Main Content

 Personal loans for excellent credit are unsecured installment loans for those with a credit score above 800.
 If your credit score is in this range, you can typically borrow more, pay it off over longer terms and enjoy lower costs than borrowers with good or fair credit.

-Excellent-credit borrowers may be more likely to use funds for home improvements or to pay for large expenses, like weddings or business inventory needs.
+Excellent-credit borrowers may be more likely to use funds for home improvements or to pay for large expenses, like weddings or boats.
 However, funds can also be used for standard purposes, like debt consolidation.

-An excellent credit score range means you always make your payments on time, use credit cards sparingly and have a solid history of managing a variety of types of credit, including installment debt, like car loans or revolving credit card debt.
-Lenders know you’re likely to repay your debt and may reward you for your credit management skills by offering less than the average personal loan rate.
+Earning an excellent credit score range likely means you always make your payments on time, use credit cards sparingly and have a solid history of managing a variety of types of credit, including installment debt, like car loans or credit cards.
+Lenders know you’re likely to repay your debt and may reward you for your credit management skills by offering a lower-than-average personal loan rate.

 The primary benefit of excellent credit is that lenders will compete for your borrowing business.
 They know the odds you’ll pay them back as agreed are very high.
 This often means low rates, low or no fees and longer repayment schedules.